gurhankokcu/phprestserver/README.md

 ##About

-You can easily create your own php rest server by using this framework..
+You can easily create your own php rest server by using this framework.

 You only need to add handlers into 'handlers' folder like given examples ('test1.php', 'test2.php', 'test3.php')